 In August 2004, Sony Music Entertainment ("Sony") and Bertelsmann Music Group ("BMG") merged their recorded music businesses to form Sony BMG.
 As a result, the recorded music industry now consists of four major players (Universal, Sony BMG, EMI and us) rather than five (Universal, Sony, BMG, EMI and us).
 Prior to the formation of Sony BMG, there was one appreciably larger major, Universal, and four other majors relatively equal in size.
-Now there are two appreciably larger majors, EMI and us.
+Now there are two appreciably larger majors, Universal and Sony BMG, and two significantly smaller majors, EMI and us.
 On July 13, 2006, the European Court of First Instance annulled the European Commission's decision approving the formation of Sony BMG.
 Sony and Bertelsmann re-applied to the European Commission and the formation of Sony BMG was re-approved by the European Commission in October 2007.
 We cannot predict what impact the final decision regarding the formation of Sony BMG might have on us.